-- 1. Eligible projects are selected in partnership with the Sustainability Division based on their ability to avoid CO2e emissions while promoting affordable transportation - 2.
-The Accounting and Controlling Division provides the Financing and Treasury division with a monthly reporting of eligible CAPEX. - 3.
-Green Bonds are raised by the Financing and Treasury Division based on eligible envelopes. - 4.
-The Financing and Treasury Division, in partnership with the Accounting and Management Control Division, reports on the use and management of proceeds for the year. - 5.
-The Financing and Treasury Division, in partnership with the Sustainable Development Division, reports on the environmental and social impacts of investments.
+- 1. Eligible projects are selected in partnership with the Sustainability Division based on their ability to avoid CO2e emissions while promoting affordable transportation for all, in line with the framework. - 2.
+The Accounting and Controlling Division provides the Corporate Finance Division with a monthly reporting of eligible CAPEX. - 3.
+Green Bonds are raised by the Corporate Finance Division based on eligible envelopes. - 4.
+The Corporate Finance Division, in partnership with the Accounting and Management Control Division, reports on the use and management of proceeds for the year. - 5.
+The Corporate Finance Division, in partnership with the Sustainable Development Division, reports on the environmental and social impacts of investments.